cadenmcmann/StackWise/api-documentation.md

 2. The AI generates a response using GPT-4o-mini
 3. Context is automatically included:
    - User's goals from preferences
-   - Age, sex, dietary preferences, stimulant tolerance
+   - Age, sex, stimulant tolerance
    - Active supplement stack (names and doses)
    - Last 6 messages from this conversation
 4. The assistant's response is saved to the database